 Incidents of fire response are recorded by the Oklahoma Department of Forestry.
-Small, localized wildfires are logged with all fire calls by local fire departments.
-The state does identify larger fires that require a coordinated response.
+Small, localized wildfires occur every year and are logged with all fire calls by local fire departments.
+The state does not track these small fires but does identify large fires when they require a coordinated response.
 These are recorded in the NOAA Storm data records.
 Beaver County has had seven such fires in the last ten years (NOAA, 2021).